Practicing And Memorizing, Part I

 Any new music you practice at the organ today will, at the end of your practice session, go to a place in your brain where it's temporarily stored.
 This process happens with anything you try to memorize.
 Over the next 6-8 hours your brain works to empty that learning from temporary storage and transfer it to a different place in your brain where it's permanently stored.
 When we perform anything from memory, we're simply accessing what our brain has placed in permanent storage.
 There's some evidence that it's important not to do anything that could interfere with this transfer process going on in the brain during this critical 6-8 hour period, such as by engaging in other hand/eye learning activities (playing video games, for example) during that time, which could cause what's in temporary storage to be deleted by the brain before it's sent to permanent storage.
 This may explain why many organ students achieve good memory results by doing little or no hand/eye learning after their organ practice, or perhaps by scheduling some of their organ practice in the evening before bedtime.
 Sleeping 6-8 hours helps consolidate this memory transfer process going on in the brain.
 The next day, students often find that they can easily recall what they practiced the night before.
 It's there [See blog, Practicing And Memorizing, Part II].

 So, using this knowledge, let's say, you've spent time on an interesting piece, learned it thoroughly, and then moved on to new material.
 You haven't practiced that piece in, let's say, a year, and now you're thinking about using it again.
 You sit down without the score in front of you, confident that you have it in tight memory, and start playing it again, only to find some strange spots where your memory seems to be blank.
-You should relax here and never ever, repeat never, upset yourself about this.
+You should relax here and NEVER EVER, REPEAT NEVER, UPSET YOURSELF ABOUT THIS.
 That isn't where it is.
 You haven't lost anything.
 Your efforts to learn a new work, any work, and learn it thoroughly, are never for nothing.
 The entire work, every bit of it, every single note and chord along with all the muscle memory, is still permanently stored in your brain.
 Nothing's changed there.
-The winds of time have simply obscured part of it to where you need to invest a little bit of time sweeping away those effects to gain access to every bit of it again.
+The winds of time have simply obscured bits of it to where you just need to spend a few minutes sweeping away the sand to gain access to every part of it that you already learned.

 Spend a few minutes, set the score in front of you, go over the parts that seem to be missing, use the same fingering and hand division, and watch what happens.
 You'll think it's sorcery.
 The entire piece will reappear again, as if by magic.
 Whole passages that you think are gone forever will materialize right in front of you.
 This author is living proof that this process will work.
 During one period in his life he was hospitalized with a life-threatening illness for months and his recuperation from surgery would not allow him to practice the organ for even longer.
 After being away from it for nearly an entire year, he was able to get it all back with a little bit of practice.